 Under the Provisions on the Merger and Acquisition of Domestic Enterprises by Foreign Investors (Revised in 2009) (《關於外國投資者併購境內企業的規定》, the "M&A Rules"), a foreign investor is required to obtain necessary approvals when (i) a foreign investor acquires equity in a domestic non-foreign invested enterprise thereby converting it into a foreign-invested enterprise, or subscribes for new equity in a domestic enterprise via an increase of registered capital thereby converting it into a foreign-invested enterprise; or (ii) a foreign investor establishes a foreign-invested enterprise which purchases and operates the assets of a domestic enterprise, or which purchases the assets of a domestic enterprise and injects those assets to establish a foreign-invested enterprise.
-According to Article 11 of the M&A Rules, where a domestic company or enterprise, or a domestic company which is related to or connected with it/him/her, approval from MOFCOM is required.
+According to Article 11 of the M&A Rules, where a domestic company or enterprise, or a domestic natural person, through an overseas company established or controlled by it/him/her, acquires a domestic company which is related to or connected with it/him/her, approval from MOFCOM is required.
 Particularly, the M&A Rules requires special purpose offshore companies formed for overseas listing purposes and controlled directly or indirectly by Chinese companies or individuals to obtain the approval of the CSRC prior to publicly listing their securities on an overseas stock exchange.